Stegosauria: Tail spikes

 There has been debate about whether the spikes were used simply for display, as posited by Gilmore in 1914, or used as a weapon.
 Robert Bakker noted that it is likely that the stegosaur tail was much more flexible than those of other ornithischian dinosaurs because it lacked ossified tendons, thus lending credence to the idea of the tail as a weapon.
-He also observed that Stegosaurus could have maneuvered its rear easily by keeping its large hindlimbs stationary and pushing off with its very powerfully muscled but short forelimbs, allowing it to swivel deftly to deal with attack.
+He also observed that Stegosaurus could have maneuvered its rear easily by keeping its large hindlimbs stationary and pushing off with its very powerfully muscled but short forelimbs, allowing it to swivel deftly to deal with an attack.
 In 2010, analysis of a digitized model of Kentrosaurus aethiopicus showed that the tail could bring the thagomizer around to the sides of the dinosaur, possibly striking an attacker beside it.

 In 2001, a study of tail spikes by McWhinney et al., showed a high incidence of trauma-related damage.
-This too supports the theory that the spikes were used in combat.
-There is also evidence for Stegosaurus defending itself, in the form of an Allosaurus tail vertebra with a partially healed puncture wound that fits a Stegosaurus tail spike.
+This also supports the theory that the spikes were used in combat.
+There is also evidence for Stegosaurus defending itself from Allosaurus predation, in the form of two specimens of the latter (a tail vertebra and a pubis) with partially healed puncture wounds that fit Stegosaurus tail spikes.
 Stegosaurus stenops had four dermal spikes, each about 60–90 cm long.
 Discoveries of articulated stegosaur armor show that, at least in some species, these spikes protruded horizontally from the tail, not vertically as is often depicted.
 Initially, Marsh described S. armatus as having eight spikes in its tail, unlike S. stenops.
 However, recent research re-examined this and concluded this species also had four.